pink-junkjard/hyperfiddle/README.md

 ## Hyperfiddle.net is 100% built in Hyperfiddle (EDN style)

-This is provided as an example of how far Hyperfiddle EDN composition scales.
+The following screenshot is fully defined as Hyperfiddle EDN and Reagent expressions.
+There are no side effects in application code.

 > <kbd><img src="https://i.imgur.com/z5oYOhy.png"></kbd>
 >